gbuzykin/lexegen/README.md

 After the function returns and the pattern is matched the stack pointer `*p_sptr` is the same as before calling the function.

-In case if `has_more` is `0` the stack pointer `*p_sptr` is *always* the same as before the calling.
+In case if `flag_has_more` is not specified the stack pointer `*p_sptr` is *always* the same as before the calling.
 If no user-provided pattern is matched it skips one character and returns `predef_pat_default`.
 So, the function always matches at least one character from the input buffer.
 If input buffer is empty, it returns `err_end_of_input` (negative).

-If `has_more` is `!= 0`, in case of reaching the end of input buffer the analyzer leaves the stack pointer `*p_sptr` as it is and returns `err_end_of_input`.
+If `flag_has_more` is not specified the analyzer leaves the stack pointer `*p_sptr` as it is and returns `err_end_of_input` in case of reaching the end of input buffer.
 It gives a chance to add more characters to the input sequence and call the `lex()` function again to continue the analysis.
 Already analyzed part of input is no more needed.
 All necessary information is in the state stack.
 In theory, the old input buffer can be freed, but in practice it will likely be needed in future to concatenate the full lexeme.

 User-provided DFA stack must have the same count of free cells as the length of the longest possible lexeme, or `last - first` if we must deal with lexemes of arbitrary length.
-The other approach is to trim input buffer in case if it is longer than free range in user-provided DFA stack and to facilitate `has_more` flag.
+The other approach is to trim input buffer in case if it is longer than free range in user-provided DFA stack and to facilitate `flag_has_more` flag.
 The probable code will look like this:

 ```cpp
 unsigned llen = 0;